-Mr M is unhappy that the adviser hadn't contacted him about the falling values and suggested, as interest rates were rising, it might be prudent to switch to a guaranteed return type fund.
-But there'd been a meeting on 2 May 2023 and between then and early July 2023 I don't think there was anything significant in the financial markets that should've prompted the adviser to contact Mr M. I don't think it's reasonable to expect the adviser (and this isn't any reflection of how many clients he may have had) to monitor Mr M's investments that closely.
-Further Mr M hadn't indicated before July 2023 that he intended to encash the ISA - the adviser understood it was a long term investment.
-If he'd have known that encashment was on the cards he'd have made different recommendations - which I assume would've been aimed at preserving the accumulated value.
+Mrs M is unhappy that the adviser hadn't contacted her about the falling values and suggested, as interest rates were rising, it might be prudent to switch to a guaranteed return type fund.
+But there'd been a meeting on 2 May 2023 and between then and early July 2023 I don't think there was anything significant in the financial markets that should've prompted the adviser to contact Mrs M. I don't think it's reasonable to expect) for the adviser (and this isn't any reflection of how many clients he may have had) to monitor Mrs M's investments that closely.

-The adviser's 'Cash is king' remark in his letter of 23 August 2023 strikes me as somewhat unfortunate and may have (albeit I think unintentionally) caused Mr M some upset.
+The adviser's 'Cash is king' remark in his letter of 23 August 2023 strikes me as somewhat unfortunate and may have (albeit I think unintentionally) caused Mrs M some upset.
 Where switches to cash have been considered but rejected in favour of remaining invested and market performance has then remained disappointing, resulting in further falls in values, the decision not to switch to cash might appear to have been wrong.
 But, equally, encashing at the bottom of the market, although an understandable reaction to losses and a desire to avoid further losses, may mean missing out on any recovery in values.
 What the 'right' choice was can only be seen with hindsight.
 And I think that's what the adviser meant in his letter and in saying that the hoped for recovery hadn't materialised.

-ISA encashment in July 2023
+ISA encashment in August 2018